doubleotoo/rose-builder/README.md

 rose-builder
 ============

-The main `rose` script is a convenience tool to:
+The main `rose.sh` script is a convenience tool to:

 * Compile applications with ROSE.
 * Manage your application workspaces